Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Method

-This equation, \(rs\) and \(cr\), represents the input remote sensing image tiles and cascading reference tiles.
+this eqnarray, \(rs\) and \(cr\) represent the input remote sensing image tiles and cascading reference tiles.
 Here, \(\epsilon\) denotes randomly sampled Gaussian noise, while \(t\) signifies the integer timestamp sampled from the interval \([0, T]\).
 In this context, \(\epsilon_{\theta}\) refers to the denoising U-Net model.